GP earnings calculator

 A clinical session in general practice is typically defined as being 3.5–4 hours in duration.
 Many GPs think of these as being a ‘before lunch’ and ‘after lunch’ session.

 Eight sessions a week is considered full-time, but many do up to ten sessions on a regular basis.
-The actual length of a session is arbitrary and can be by individual doctors to suit personal needs or patient and practice needs.
+The actual length of a session is arbitrary and can be adapted by individual doctors to suit personal needs or patient and practice needs.

-While the majority of GPs work less than 40 hours per week, this varies depending on different factors.
+While the majority of GPs work less than 40 clinical hours per week, this varies depending on different factors.
 As described in the RACGP Health of the Nation 2020 report, GPs in solo practices and GPs in hospitals, male GPs, older GPs, practice owners, and regional and rural GPs are more likely to work 40 hours or more in a typical week.

 Percentage of patients bulk-billed vs private billed